engineyard/scaley/README.md

   - id: i-00000003
 ```

+It's important to note here that Scaley does not provision/deprovision instances, but rather starts/stops instances that already exist.
+To that end, you'll need to create the instances that are added in the `scaling_servers:` list before you can really use Scaley.

 ## Usage ##

 At present, there is only a single `scaley` command available: `scaley scale`.
 This command requires that one also pass the name of the group to be scaled.
 To automate the scaler, it's best to set up a simple cron job to periodically run `scaley scale` for the group that you wish to autoscale.